Understanding the UK Emissions Trading Scheme. A Native-Hue energy management briefing

 The idea is that

-Ultra-small Emitters have obligations under the new law’s Schedule 8: their emissions must be robustly monitored .
-Emissions are not reported annually unless they rise above the Ultra-small Emitter threshold (2,500 tCO2 per site).
+Ultra-small Emitters do not have to buy allowances and have reduced obligations: emissions must be measured but do not need to be independently verified or reported annually unless they rise above the Ultra-small Emitter threshold (2,500 tCO2e per site).

 What next